J. Ernest Wilkins Sr.: Other achievements

 In 1953, Wilkins became the first African American to serve on the nine-member Judicial Council of the Methodist Church (which one, there are several, the United Methodist Church did not then exist and never has been the only one), when he was elected its secretary.
 The body is Methodism's nominal and administrative head.

 From 1954 to 1957, Wilkins served as U.S. representative on the governing body of the International Labour Organization.
 In 1959, Wilkins also became the first African-American president of the Judicial Council of the Methodist Church.

-He also served as the Grand Polemarch (national president) of Kappa Alpha Psi Fraternity, Inc.
+He also served as the Grand Polemarch (national president) of Kappa Alpha Psi fraternity.

 Personal life

 Wilkins married Lucille Robinson (b.
 1899 (?) - d.
 November 1964, Brooklyn, N.Y., aged 65), who taught school in Chicago, was secretary to the women's division of the Methodist Church, and who also practiced law with her husband for 33 years.

 Together they raised three sons: J. Ernest Wilkins Jr., who achieved fame as a mathematician and nuclear scientist; John Robinson Wilkins, who attended University of Wisconsin at the age of 14, Harvard Law School at 19, was elected to the Harvard Law Review, and went on to serve President Kennedy as general counsel for the Agency for International Development (AID); and Julian B. Wilkins, who practiced general and corporate law.

 Wilkins died as a result of a heart attack in Washington, D.C., in late January 1959, at the age of 64.

 Wilkins is the grandfather of two notable attorneys: David B. Wilkins, a professor at the Harvard Law School, and Timothy A. Wilkins, a partner with Freshfields Bruckhaus Deringer.
 In 2010 Wilkins' granddaughter, Carolyn Marie Wilkins, a Professor at the Berklee College of Music in Boston, wrote of her grandfather and her family more generally in her biography Damn Near White: An African American Family's Rise from Slavery to Bittersweet Success.